 The court shall sustain a challenge for cause based on a number of factors, including:

-- Juror has a relationship to a defendant or attorney
+- The juror has a relationship with a defendant or attorney

-- Juror has been in a civil action against the defendant
+- The juror has been in a civil action against the defendant

-- Juror was a witness to a related matter
+- The juror was a witness to a related matter

-- Juror shows a bias towards the defendant or the state
+- The juror shows a bias towards the defendant or the state

 The attorneys also have a limited number of challenges that do not have to be for cause.
 These are called “peremptory challenges.”
 In a death penalty case, the prosecutor and defense attorney each have 10 peremptory challenges.
 In all other criminal cases where the defendant may face imprisonment, the attorneys have 5 peremptory challenges.
 In all other criminal cases, each side has 3 peremptory challenges.6